WatermelonKatanaDevs/WatermelonKatana/.github/ISSUE_TEMPLATE/bug_report.md

 ---
-name: Bug report
+name: Bug Report
-about: Create a report to help us improve
+about: Create a report to help us improve WatermelonKatana.

-- Aspect of the website
-- Browser

-Steps to Reproduce:

-1.
-2.
+title: ''
+labels: bug
+---